Cyber Resilience Assessment of Unbalanced Distribution System Restoration under Sparse Load Forecasting Attacks: Abstract

 \section{Abstract}

-System restoration is critical for power system resilience, nonetheless, its growing reliance on artificial intelligence (AI)-based load forecasting introduces significant cybersecurity risks.
-Inaccurate forecasts can lead to infeasible planning, voltage and frequency violations, and unsuccessful recovery of de-energized segments, yet the resilience of restoration processes to such attacks remains largely unexplored.
-This paper addresses this gap by quantifying how adversarially manipulated forecasts impact restoration feasibility and grid security.
-We develop a gradient-based sparse adversarial attack that strategically perturbs the most influential spatiotemporal inputs, exposing vulnerabilities in forecasting models while maintaining stealth.
+System restoration is critical for power-system resilience, but its growing reliance on artificial intelligence (AI)-based load forecasting creates a cyber-physical vulnerability in the restoration decision loop.
+Manipulated forecasts can cause infeasible restoration schedules, insufficient inverter-based-resource ramping margins, and unsuccessful recovery of de-energized segments, yet the resilience of restoration processes to such attacks remains largely unexplored.
+This paper evaluates restoration vulnerability at the system level rather than only measuring forecasting error.
+A gradient-based sparse perturbation method is developed as a stress-testing tool to identify influential forecasting inputs.
 We further create a restoration-aware validation framework that embeds these compromised forecasts into a sequential restoration model and evaluates operational feasibility using an unbalanced three-phase optimal power flow formulation.
-Simulation results show that the proposed approach is more efficient and stealthier than baseline attacks.
-It reveals system-level failures, such as voltage and power ramping violations that prevent the restoration of critical loads.
+Case studies on a modified IEEE 123-bus feeder show that sparse input perturbations can substantially increase forecasting error and make selected microgrid restoration stages infeasible.
+The results reveal system-level failures caused by active-power-balance infeasibility and power ramping violations, which can prevent the restoration of critical loads.
 These findings provide actionable insights for designing cybersecurity-aware restoration planning frameworks.